Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Some dogs are more prone to cavities than others, such as dogs with small mouths and overcrowded, tight-fitting teeth, dogs with poorly mineralized enamel, dogs with lower salivary pH, and dogs fed diets high in fermentable carbohydrates.
 What do dogs cavities look like?
 They most likely, appear on the surfaces of the dog's molar teeth and appear as discolored lesions.
-A picture is worth 1000 words, and Animal Dentistry and Oral Surgery Specialists offers several pictures on their website.
+A picture is worth 1000 words, and Animal Dentistry and Oral Surgery Specialists offer several pictures on their website.

 Why Are Extractions Necessary?